TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ## 4. Results & Insights

-This section presents comprehensive experimental results, including node-level and portfolio-level performance metrics, ablation studies, and detailed comparisons with baseline models.
+This section presents comprehensive experimental results, including node-level and portfolio-level performance metrics, detailed comparisons with baseline models, and ablation studies.
 We analyze why different models perform differently and provide insights into our model's strengths and limitations.
+Visualizations supporting these results are presented in Section 5.

 ### 4.1 Node-Level Performance